E. Nesbit: Biography

 Nesbit's children by Bland were Paul Cyril Bland (1880–1940), to whom The Railway Children was dedicated, Mary Iris Bland (1881–1965), who married John Austin D Phillips in 1907, and Fabian Bland (1885–1900).

 A more serious blow came in 1886, when she discovered that her friend was pregnant by him.
 She had previously agreed to adopt Hoatson's child and allow Hoatson to live with her as their housekeeper.
 After she discovered the truth, she and her husband quarrelled violently and she suggested that Hoatson and the baby, Rosamund, should leave; her husband threatened to leave Edith if she disowned the baby and its mother.

 Hoatson remained with them as a housekeeper and secretary and became pregnant by Bland again 13 years later.
 Edith again adopted Hoatson's child, John.
 Bland's two children by Alice Hoatson, whom Edith adopted, were Rosamund Edith Nesbit Hamilton, later Bland (1886–1950), who married Clifford Dyer Sharp on 16 October 1909, and to whom The Book of Dragons was dedicated; and John Oliver Wentworth Bland (1899–1946) to whom The House of Arden and Five Children and It were dedicated.

 Nesbit's son Fabian died aged 15 after a tonsil operation.
 Nesbit felt guilt over this, having fed him shortly before the general anaesthetic and then leaving him unattended afterwards, not realising that he might choke to death on regurgitated food.
 She subsequently dedicated several books to him, including The Story of the Treasure Seekers and its sequels.
 Nesbit's adopted daughter Rosamund collaborated with her on Cat Tales.

 E. Nesbit's grave in St Mary in the Marsh's churchyard bears a wooden marker by her second husband, Thomas Terry Tucker.
 There is also a memorial plaque to her inside the church.

 Nesbit admired the artist and Marxian socialist William Morris.
-The couple joined the founders of the Fabian Society in 1884, after which their son Fabian was named, and jointly edited its journal Today.
-Hoatson was its assistant secretary.
 Nesbit and Bland dallied with the Social Democratic Federation, but found it too radical.
+The couple became founding members of the Fabian Society in 1884,—after which their son Fabian was named.
+They jointly edited its journal Today.
+From 1884 until the late 1890s, Nesbit and Bland co-authored adult fiction using the joint pseudonym "Fabian Bland".
 Nesbit was a prolific lecturer and writer on socialism in the 1880s.
-She and her husband co-wrote under the pseudonym "Fabian Bland", However, the joint work dwindled as her success rose as a children's author.
 She was a guest speaker at the London School of Economics, which had been founded by other Fabian Society members.